 - There’s no melted chocolate in this batter.
-The melted chocolate makes for a heavier, denser and fudgier brownie
+They’re made with cocoa powder for a less dense, not-so-heavy texture.

 - These chewy but still fudgy brownies are my version of our favorite boxed brownie mix.

-- This recipe used oil instead of butter, which keeps them moist
+- Oil instead of butter, which keeps these homemade brownies extra moist.

-Here are the main ingredients you’ll need for these homemade brownies.
-Scroll down to the recipe card to see the exact measurements and full ingredient list.
+Here are the key ingredients you’ll need for these homemade brownies, why you need them, and possible substitutes.
+Scroll to the recipe card to see the exact measurements and full ingredient list.

 - Oil – Vegetable oil helps keep the brownies moist.
 I don’t recommend substituting melted butter.